bbzhanshi999/helloGit/README.md

 # helloGit
-this is my first git repository,and the first time hug the open source world,I'm a new soul!
+##this is my first git repository,and the first time hug the open source world,I'm a new soul!
+###Is git support markdown??